RajanDhamala/What-i_Learned_Today/Learned.md

 date:2024/7/20
-learned about react (route routes and browserrouter) through which url can be updated along with elements also learned about Link
-      still some doubts and doesn't have full clarity over it hope to mastaer it lets keep grinding..
+learned about react (route routes and browserrouter) through which url can be updated along with elements also learned about Link still some doubts and doesn't have full clarity over it hope to master it lets keep grinding..

 date:2024/7/21
-exam will begin from tomorrow so was unable to learn new comcepts of react..that was all today.
+exam will begin from tomorrow so was unable to learn new comcepts of react..that was all for today.

 date:2024/7/22
 today was math exam and it went decent unable to learn new concept due to exams.